 - 1/4 tsp dried oregano

-- Warm the coconut oil in a skillet over medium heat.
-Add the sliced onions, sprinkle with salt, and stir.
+- If you have a medium-sized (under 7 inches) cast iron skillet, heat it up.
+Otherwise, grab a regular skillet.
+Warm the olive oil in a skillet over medium heat.
+Add the sliced onions with a pinch of salt, and stir.

-To prepare the warm caramelized onion & kale dip:
+To prepare the warm caramelized onion and kale dip:

-- Preheat the oven to 350 degrees Fahrenheit and prepare a lightly greased cast iron skillet or ramekin.
+- Preheat the oven to 350 degrees Fahrenheit.
+If not using a cast iron skillet to cook and bake in, prepare a lightly greased, small baking dish or ramekin.

 - Leftovers keep well in the fridge and can be eaten warm or cold.
 I enjoyed mine spread on a bagel!

 (Originally published July 2014, updated in December 2018.
 An older version of this recipe used cashews and cauliflower but it has been improved and streamlined!)